Friday, July 12, 1968

 Interview Jul 13, 1968 • The Beatles interview for New Musical Express (NME)

-Article Jul 15, 1968 • The Beatles move into the Apple headquarters at 3 Savile Row, London
+Article Jul 15, 1968 • Apple moves into its new headquarters at 3 Savile Row, London

 Next session Jul 15, 1968 • Mixing "Revolution", recording and mixing "Ob-La-Di, Ob-La-Da", recording "Cry Baby Cry"